 There is a toddler/preschool area where younger kids can do mini slides and my son also loved this area.
 It wasn’t too busy so my son felt more confident going up and down the slides.

-We also did the wave pool and again my son just couldn’t get enough.
+The wave pool was SOO MUCH FUN and again my son just couldn’t get enough.
 There are life jackets available for free and my son loved bobbing up and down in the waves (for me it was less fun haha!)